 I met Martin—who already had an autism diagnosis at the time—through his interactions on Quora, and he suggested I might be autistic.

 Laughable, I thought.
-After all, I had spoken to others about how to even communicate successfully with someone who had Asperger’s; I didn’t have any challenges in communication (I thought), so how could I be autistic?
+After all, I had spoken to others about how to even communicate successfully with an autistic person; I didn’t have any challenges in communication (I thought), so how could I be autistic?

 I purchased numerous books on the subject.
 Still, I saw myself as neurotypical (but different).
-In the end, I took the AQ test and scored a whopping 39 on it (a score of 26 is generally the threshold above which you are likely autistic).
+In the end, I took the Autism Spectrum Quotient (AQ) and scored a whopping 39 on it (a score of 26 is generally the threshold above which you are likely autistic).
 Here are my and Martin’s scores on various autism tests:

 This led to me reading up more about the topic and seeking out a clinical diagnosis (2 in fact).

 Next, let’s look at the diagnostic criteria…

 The greatest challenge with figuring out if you are autistic is that the DSM makes it difficult to understand and interpret the language.
 There are a few diagnostic criteria for autism; let’s translate them to something more plebeian.*

 - I’m joking of course; let’s translate the diagnostic criteria to something more understandable!